 “Many of the prototypical stories and much of the attitude of classic noir derive from the hardboiled school of crime fiction that emerged in the United States during the Great depression…Film noir encompasses a range of plots: the central figure may be a private eye….”

-Under the definition, “Private Eyes,” Andrew Spicer, in his Historical Dictionary of Film Noir (The Scarecrow Press, Inc., 2010), says:
+In the Historical Dictionary of Film Noir (The Scarecrow Press, Inc., 2010), under the definition, “Private Eyes,” Andrew Spicer says:

 “With his belted trench coat, fedora, and dangling cigarette, the private eye is one of the most recognizable male characters in film noir.”
 (246)